stream-interop/interface/README.md

 - `public resource $resource { get; }`
     - Represents the resource as if opened by [`fopen()`][], [`fsockopen()`][], [`popen()`][], etc.
-    - It MUST be a `resource of type (stream)`; for example, as determined by `get_resource_type()`.
+    - Implementations MUST ensure `$resource` is a `resource of type (stream)`; for example, as determined by `get_resource_type()`.
-    - It SHOULD NOT be publicly settable, either as a property or via property hook or method.
+    - Implementations SHOULD NOT allow `$resource` to be publicly settable, either as a property or via property hook or method.

 Notes:

 - **Not all _Stream_ implementations need to expose the encapsulated resource.** Exposing the resource gives full control over it to consumers, who can then manipulate it however they like (e.g. close it, move the pointer, and so on).
 However, having access to the resource may be necessary for some consumers.

-- **Some _Stream_ implementations might not encapsulate a resource.** Although a resource is the most common data source for a stream, other data sources MAY be used, in which cases _ResourceStream_ is neither appropriate nor necessary.
+- **Some _Stream_ implementations might not encapsulate a resource.** Although a resource is the most common data source for a stream, other data sources MAY be used, in which cases _ResourceStream_ implementation is neither appropriate nor necessary.

 ### _ClosableStream_